Bake up these quick, healthy apple treats!

 Apples, due to their high fiber and vitamin content, are no brainers when it comes to health and good nutrition.
 But the rest of the ingredients in this recipe are no slouch, either.
 Whole wheat puff pastry is easy to find at most whole food grocery stores, and is an excellent option for those who wish to eat clean and reduce the amount of refined, simple carbohydrates in their diets.
 Nuts are excellent sources of protein, fiber, and nutrients, and cinnamon is a superfood that regulates blood sugar and contains anti-inflammatories and antioxidants.
 Your guests might not believe you when you tell them that the scrumptious treats they’re biting into are good for them, too!

-- 3 medium Golden Delicious apples (or other kinds of apples for baking)
+- 3 golden delicious apples medium, or other kinds of apples for baking

 - 2 tablespoons raisins

 - 1 tablespoon pine nuts

 - 1 whole-wheat puff pastry store-bought or regular puff pastry